 - Rolling pin

-- 1.5 cups Sourdough starter – it should be active, unfed, and hungry, in a similar state you’d add it to your bread recipes.
+- 1.5 cups Sourdough starter – it should be at peak activity (recently fed and at least doubled in size) – in a similar state you’d add it to your bread recipes.

 - 1.5 cups Flour of choice.
 We use 3/4 cup bread flour (or white all purpose) and 3/4 cup whole wheat.